starvagrant/toh/toh.markdown/aneedleininstanbul.md

 "Plural actually.
 One of them's more in my area of expertise.
 So, as you know, history isn't what happened.
 It's what's on record."

-"Yes, I'm awere of the distinction."
+"Yes, I'm aware of the distinction."

 "So there comes a point when the remaining records are so scarce as to make it impossible to make a historical account of anyone's life.
 The figure in ancient Greek history worth making an historical account of, but which is impossible, is the Greek statesman Solon.
 The document mentions him, and events that happened before his time."